 What is “boot”?

-“Boot” in an exchange refers to the receipt of taxable assets that violate the IRS rules.
-If you directly receive and take possession of any proceeds of your sale then those proceeds are taxable and may no longer be deferred in the exchange (“cash boot”).
+If you directly receive and take possession of any proceeds of your sale, those proceeds become taxable and may no longer be deferred in the exchange (“cash boot”).
 If you use all of your proceeds but fail to trade equal or greater in net sales price, the difference in net sales price becomes taxable (sometimes called “mortgage boot”).

 What does “like-kind” mean?